isomerpages/pa-corp/Resource/news/_posts/2022-07-13-post-Speech by Mr Chan Chun Sing Minister for Trade and Industry and Deputy Chairman.md

 ---
 #### Speech by Mr Chan Chun Sing Minister for Trade and Industry and Deputy Chairman of the People’s Association at the North West CDC Volunteers’ Appreciation 2021 On Friday, 19 March 2021 at \*SCAPE

-**Summary**:

-Click here to view the full speech.

 **Description**:

-Click here to view the full speech.
+Click [here](/files/NewsRoom/Speech-by-Mr-Chan-Chun-Sing-Minister-for-Trade-and-Industry-and-Deputy-Chairman.pdf) to view the full speech.